soichih/node-perfsonar/README.md

 }
 ```

-Or, you can specify which endpoints you want to pull test results for, by using endpoint returned from ps.endpoints() we called earlier.
+Or, you can specify which endpoints you want to pull test results for, by using endpoints returned from ps.endpoints().

 ```javascript
 var ps = require('perfsonar');